Skip to content

 Users / context

-LaneTalk serves casual bowlers, competitive players, league participants, bowling centers, tournament followers, admins, operators, and Android/iOS users interacting with app-adjacent flows.
+LaneTalk serves casual bowlers, competitive players, league participants, bowling centers, tournament followers, admins, operators, ticket buyers, and Android/iOS users interacting with app-adjacent flows.

-• Bowlers track games, progress, stats, and live results.
+• Bowlers track games, progress, frame-level scores, filters, and claimed games.

 Constraints